tkrajina/git-plus/README.md

       1d3b97c Tomo Krajina Preparations for marker handler, 3 weeks ago 9546769 Tomo Krajina Removed all subscription stuff, 3 months ago

+By default, `git-rel` shows no more than 30 commits (if there are more some will be omitted).
+You can show the list of all commits with:

+    $ git relation -a branch-1 branch-2

 ## Git old-branches

 Old-branches can detect old/unused branches.